-The template MKR AIMA TDS shall be used to provide detailed information on every trading desk included in the scope of the permission to use the alternative internal model approach granted by the competent authority, including information on the result of the back-testing and the profit and loss-attribution tests, the own funds requirements determined in accordance with A-SA and AIMA and the main types of risks and instruments traded on that desk.
+Institutions shall use the template MKR AIMA TDS to provide detailed information on every trading desk included in the scope of the permission to use the alternative internal model approach granted by competent authorities, including information on the result of the back-testing and the profit and loss-attribution tests, the own funds requirements determined in accordance with A-SA and AIMA and the main types of risks and instruments traded on that desk.

 Information shall be provided on both the non-IRT desks, including also notional desks, where applicable, and the IRT desk.
 All desks included in the scope of the permission to use the alternative internal model approach shall be reported in the template.